jik18001/CTngOld/crypto/Readme.md

 1. Hash function test
 2. K-of-n BLS key generation + signing/verifying with different subsets
 3. IO function tests: Writes and then reads a cryptoconfig and verifies functionality

-## Code Owners
-- Finn is responsible for designing and programming all the code in this package.

-##### Readme written by Finn